Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 Working On And Off The Air On Radio and Television

 This book is intended as a guide to break into broadcasting, both on air and behind the scenes.
 It features interviews with media personalities such as Larry King, but also station managers and their staff share stories about how they started.
-Chris Schneider (a sportscaster for CBS Radio) reveals what news and program directors seek in talent.
-He also shares tips on how to develop yourself once you’ve landed a job in radio or TV.
-Read this book
+CBS Radio sportscaster Chris Schneider reveals what news and program directors seek in talent, and how to develop yourself once you have landed a job in radio or TV.
+Read this radio book

 Television And Radio Announcing